PRE26chy/Black-Scholes-Method/README.md

 4. Risk-Free interest rate(Rf): This is the interest rate of risk-free investment (T-bills interest rate for the period of the option).
 5. Volatility (sigma): It measures the underlying asset's price fluctuation.
 In this model, it is assumed to be constant.

-   Formula for calculating call option using Black-Scholes Model:
+   The formula for calculating call option using the Black-Scholes Model:

 ![0_SK5jGzJ284fPOYMu](https://github.com/user-attachments/assets/cd35076d-056e-4727-b883-ac221f3a4bb1)

+I have taken the help of various resources available online to do the project.
+Playlists of the Black-Scholes model available on YouTube such as those of Mehul Mehta and Ryan O’Connell along with many more have been tremendously helpful.